Corn Kings and One-Horse Thieves

 Farmers vs. developers in the '70s

 During the 1970s, the question was, Who will protect the farmer from the developer?
-Like so many environmentalist jeremiads from the 1970s, this one proved, ahem, premature.
-We didn't know it yet, but the real question for the future was, Who will protect the treasury, and the Gulf of Mexico, from the farmer?
+Like so many environmentalist jeremiads from the 1970s, this one proved—ahem—premature.
+We didn't know it yet, but the real question for the future was, Who will protect Illinois ecosystems, the U.S. treasury, and the Gulf of Mexico from the farmer?

-America's appetite for land is as insatiable as its appetite for food, and its dwindling supply of farmland has been feeding both.
-The number of farmland acres converted every year in the U.S. into shopping centers, superhighways, subdivisions and parks exceeds one million.
+America's appetite for land is nearly as insatiable as its appetite for food, and its dwindling supply of farmland has been feeding both.
+The number of farmland acres converted every year in the U.S. into shopping centers, superhighways, subdivisions, and parks exceeds one million.
 This loss, especially that part of it consisting of the prime soils on which American agriculturalists grow crops of grain unsurpassed anywhere in the world, has only recently been thought of as a problem, however.
-It wasn't until world food reserves dried up as a result of three years of drought in the early 1970s, in fact, that some experts—planners, farmers, farm economists—began warning that this 20th century land grab had to be stopped.
+It wasn't until world food reserves dried up as a result of three years of drought in the early 1970s that some experts—planners, farmers, farm economists—began warning that this 20th century land grab had to be stopped.

 Many if not most of those acres were prime soils.
-The same qualities that make some land good for farming—gentle slope and good drainage, for instance—also make it perfect for development ranging from home sites to airports.
-According to the state's Soil Conservation Service (SCS), fully 90 per cent of Illinois farmland is "prime," meaning it falls into the top two or three categories of soil classification used to grade soils.
-It is the best there is.
-Some 9 per cent of all such prime soils in the U.S. lies between Illinois' borders.
+The same qualities that make some land good for farming—gentle slope and good drainage, for instance—also make it perfect for developments ranging from home sites to airports.
+According to the state's Soil Conservation Service (SCS), fully 90 per cent of Illinois farmland is "prime," meaning it falls into the top two or three categories of soil classification used to grade soils—the best there is.
+Some nine per cent of all such prime soils in the U.S. lies between Illinois's borders.

 Such soils are irreplaceable.
-Vital topsoils in particular are not merely root media but living organisms—a ecosystem really—in which the soil's porosity, subsoil micro-organisms, mineral content, depth and other factors combine to form a near-perfect growing enrivonment.
+Vital topsoils in particular are not merely root media but living organisms—a ecosystem really—in which the soil's porosity, subsoil micro-organisms, mineral content, depth, and other factors combine to form a near-perfect growing environment.
 Illinois topsoils took centuries to produce, but they can be destroyed in a day.
-Once uprooted by construction or mining, or interred by asphalt, prime soils become just so much dirt.
+Once uprooted by construction or mining or interred by asphalt, prime soils become just so much dirt.

 Loss of farmland

 Farmers have been able to keep several steps ahead of the drop in farmland by raising more food on the acres that are left.
-This they've done by planting better hybrids, irrigating dry land, using bigger and more efficient machinery and, especially in recent years, by plowing under pasture and rough land once thought too poor to farm.
+This they've done by planting more productive hybrids, irrigating dry land, using bigger and more efficient machinery and lots of fertilizers, and, especially in recent years, by plowing under pasture and rough land once thought too poor to farm.
 It is no longer possible in some districts to talk literally about planting hedgerow to hedgerow, because the hedgerows have been bulldozed out and planted with corn or beans.

 Cost of cultivation